Trans Canada Trail Mile Zero : St. John's Newfoundland

 After visiting the displays we stopped in the cafe for a cookie and waited until the rain had abated a little.
 We then headed back downtown.
 Here we stumbled upon the St. John's Pride Parade.
 It was wonderful to see the high level of support for the LGBTQ community, and the inclusivity believed in by Canadians expressed so clearly and with so much enthusiasm here.

 After stopping to watch the festivities, we continued on to visit the Newman Wine Vaults, another National Historic Site.
-At the site it was possible to take a very short tour through the cellars, have a taste of port, and read about the history of the Newman Company Wine Vaults and its ties to Porto, Portugal.
+At the site, it was possible to take a very short tour through the cellars, have a taste of port, and read about the history of the Newman Company Wine Vaults and its ties to Porto, Portugal.
 It seems that Newman did not actually produce wine, but rather a superior port.
 It was actually discovered by accident, when a ship carrying wine was blown off course, landed in Newfoundland, and overwintered there.
-Apparently the wave action, coupled with the temperature and conditions of the Newman wine vaults produced a superior, and highly desirable product.
+Apparently, the wave action, coupled with the temperature and conditions of the Newman wine vaults produced a superior, and highly desirable product.
 It is still produced today.

 Newman Wine Vaults Newfoundland St. John's.

 After visiting the wine vaults we headed back out into the rain and made our way to the Railway Coastal Museum.
-The displays in the museum presented a fascinating history of the now defunct Newfoundland railway and ferry services, which once tied communities together.
+The displays in the museum presented a fascinating history of the now-defunct Newfoundland railway and ferry services, which once tied communities together.
 We learned about the railway's construction, management by the Reid family, who at one time controlled the shipping, rail, and mail systems on the island, and its importance during WWII.
-Eventually the railway was taken over by CN rail in the 20th century, and then it was slowly transformed into the Eastern terminus of the Trans Canada Trail / Great Trail.
+Eventually, the railway was taken over by CN rail in the 20th century, and then it was slowly transformed into the Eastern terminus of the Trans Canada Trail / Great Trail.

 Railway Coastal Museum Newfoundland.